 Another way to maximize your CCA claim is to buy (and sell) your assets at the right time.
 You want to buy new assets before the end of your fiscal year and sell old assets after the current fiscal year.

 Be aware, though, of the 50% rule: In the year that you acquire an asset, you usually can only claim 50% of the CCA that you would normally be able to claim.
 And in some cases, the "available for use" rule means that you can't claim capital cost allowance until the second tax year after you acquired an asset.

 This small business tax strategy lets you take full advantage of the marginal tax rate disparities.
 The higher your income, the higher your marginal tax rate in Canada.
 By transferring a portion of your income to a family member with a lower income, such as a spouse or child, you can reduce the marginal tax rate on your income.

 This is an especially powerful tax strategy for small business owners with children of post-secondary school age.
 Suppose that you employed your 19-year-old daughter in your business, paying her a salary totaling $10,000.
-Because of the basic personal income tax exemption, she would pay very little income tax, and would have a nice nest-egg to help pay for her education.
+Because of the basic personal income tax exemption, she would pay very little income tax, and would have a nice nest egg to help pay for her education.
 Meanwhile, you've lopped $10,000 off your income for the year, decreasing the amount of income tax you personally owe.

-Besides the Business Use-Of-Home Deduction, home-based business owners can deduct a portion of many home-related expenses, such as heat, electricity, home maintenance, cleaning materials and home insurance.
+Besides the business use-of-home deduction, home-based business owners can deduct a portion of many home-related expenses, such as heat, electricity, home maintenance, cleaning materials, and home insurance.
 If you own your home, you can also deduct portions of your property tax and mortgage interest.